 If you spend a lot of time doing things just because you can, there’s no time and space to do the thing things that you really enjoy, the things that keep you in flow, that light you up and energise you.
 You may experience the satisfaction of a job well done, but this is different from the satisfaction you feel when doing something you believe really represents you properly, that you feel proud to have completed well.

 What if you took a different approach and tapped into those things you really enjoy, rather than those things that you believe you ‘should’ do.
 One way to do this is to identify and draw on your ‘signature strengths’ rather than on your ‘learned strengths’.

 To identify your signature strengths, think about what gets you into flow.
 You know, that state where you get completely absorbed in a task and lose track of time.
 You often know you’re using your signature strengths when you feel energised, engaged and motivated.
 Ask yourself, does this idea/work/activity energise me?
 Do you feel ‘in flow’ when doing it or thinking about it?
 If not, you may be using a ‘learned strength’.
 This is one you’ve developed based on need, rather than one that comes naturally to you.

-If I was to give you an example, I can absolutely do detail oriented work.
-I can even do it quite well if I put my mind to it.
-However, I don’t enjoy it and I feel quite drained of energy when I spend too much time on these tasks.
-This doesn’t mean I should never do work of this nature.
-In fact, it’s really important that I can do this, as we all need to do detail oriented work at times.
-However, for me, I would be ill advised to work in a role where close attention to detail and routine were key aspects of the job, as this doesn’t draw on my signature strengths and it’s not what I enjoy.
-That is, just because I can, doesn’t mean I should.
+Say you can absolutely do detail oriented work.
+You can even do it quite well if you put my mind to it.
+However, you don’t enjoy it and feel quite drained of energy when you spend too much time on these tasks.
+This doesn’t mean you should not do work of this nature.
+In fact, it’s really important that you can do this, as we all need to do detail oriented work at times.
+However, it would be ill advised to work in a role where close attention to detail and routine were key aspects of the job, as this doesn’t draw on your signature strengths.
+That is, just because you can, doesn’t mean you should.